mirkimirk/optimal_latin_hypercubes/README.md

 sampling in a python function.

 ## NOTE:
-This project is not actively worked on right now (April 2023).
-Until now only the two steps of the first stage of Park's algorithm are implemented, wrongly.
-My problems with understanding the algorithm are explained in the Jupyter Notebook (in a dorky way, for friends.)
-So this function is definitely NOT to be used as is.
+This project is not actively worked on right now (May 2023).
+Until now only the two steps of the first stage of Park's algorithm are implemented.
+To Dos:
+- Cleaning up the code, modularization
+- More presentation of sample generation and convergence rates of the algorithm
+- Tests

 The documentation of the code is in src/documentation.
 To run the code, use pytask